 Introduction

 More than that, it comes from a frustration that the QA role – and the industry’s approach to quality in general – hasn’t progressed as much as it should.
-Outside of a few pockets of excellence, too many organisations and teams still treat quality as an afterthought.
+Outside of a few pockets of excellence, too many organisations and teams still treat QA as an afterthought.

 When QA shifts from detecting defects to preventing them, the role becomes far more impactful.
 Software quality improves, delivery speeds up, and costs go down.